bucs110a0spring22/ch-4-lab-margens1/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ < The program draws 3 seperate programs for drawing sine, cosine, and tangent curves.
+These functions each iterate over each degree of the curve and makes the turtle draw that curve.
+The setupWindow and setupAxis functions adjust the area that the turtle draws in and creates an axis >

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ < None >

 ## REFERENCES:
- < List any outside resources used >
+ < imported math and turtle modules >

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ < None >